ce-craneww/craneww/README.md

 # Crane Worldwide Logistics — Analytics Take-Home Exercise

-Note on viz tools: I initially attempted to use Power BI Desktop and Hex for visualizations.
-Both required a corporate domain email for signup/authentication, which wasn't available in this context.
-I pivoted to Snowflake's built-in Snowsight charting as a practical alternative as it's directly connected to the data and requires no additional tooling.
-In a real work environment I'd use Tableau, Power BI, or Hex connected to Snowflake.

-## Scenario
 A new CEO just started and asked for a review of current data to understand "how things are going."
-This repo contains my exploratory analysis, key SQL queries, visuals, and a summary of findings and recommendations.
+This repo contains my exploratory SQL, findings, data quality observations, and an interactive dashboard.

 ---

 ## Snowflake Setup

 ```sql
 use role screening_bi;
 use warehouse screening_wh;